Generic top-level domain: Criticism

 Following the vote to expand gTLDs, many trade associations and large companies, led by the Association of National Advertisers, formed the Coalition for Responsible Internet Domain Oversight.
 The coalition opposes the expansion of gTLDs, citing "its deeply flawed justification, excessive cost and harm to brand owners."
-In a statement to the US Congress on December 9, 2011, National Restaurant Association vice president Scott DeFife stated, "Even beyond the financial toll the gTLD program will exact on millions of U.S. businesses, the Association believes that ICANN’s program will confuse consumers by spreading Internet searches across hundreds or even thousands of new top-level domains."
+In a statement to the US Congress on December 9, 2011, National Restaurant Association vice president Scott DeFife stated, "Even beyond the financial toll the gTLD program will exact on millions of U.S. businesses, the Association believes that ICANN's program will confuse consumers by spreading Internet searches across hundreds or even thousands of new top-level domains."

 Another opponent is Esther Dyson, the founding chairwoman of ICANN, who wrote that the expansion "will create jobs [for lawyers, marketers and others] but little extra value."

+New gTLD Next Round 2026

+ICANN has been gearing to roll out the subsequent round of New gTLD expansion but opening the second round of New gTLD Application window in April 2026.
+The first draft of Applicant Guidebook is published on 30 May 2025 and is currently accepting public comments.
+The application fee is set to be $227,000 per top level domain.
+This time ICANN also opened up Applicant Support Program to support organizations and communities which are in need of financial support to apply for New gTLD.
+The application window to apply for financial support closes on 19th November 2025.
+ICANN has also mandated applicants to choose a registry backend service provider from ICANN's accredited RSP list which is expected to be published in early 2026.